Forest Service Fee Watch

 FLREA was extended by a year in the bill that ended the federal government shutdown.
 Congressional staff is starting now on drafting a revised recreation fee bill and it will be moving soon.
 They need to hear from you NOW!
 Details HERE

-BLM California is trying to fast-track a Wilderness access fee for the King Range Wilderness near Arcata.
-Immediate action is required.
+BLM California is proposing a Wilderness access fee for the King Range Wilderness near Arcata.
+Public comment is more than 90% opposed.
 Learn more HERE.

 California kayaker sues Sequoia National Forest over fees for access to Lake Isabella and the Kern River.
 Details HERE.